 FlipPad is the iPad version of the DigiCel FlipBook.
 It’s still pretty new and some of FlipBook’s features aren’t there yet but it’s getting better with every update and it’s priced accordingly.
 In fact, the basic version is free.
-The in-app upgrade to FlipPad Pro gets you support for the iPad Pro and the Apple Pencil for the best drawing experience.
-You also get support for the Wacom Creative Stylus and the Adonit Jot Touch as well as more colors, more layers, more frames and more resolution, all for only 2 bucks.
+The in-app upgrade to FlipPad Pro gets you support for the Apple Pencil, the Wacom Creative Stylus and the Adonit Jot Touch as well as more colors, more layers, more frames and more resolution, all for only 2 bucks.

 Here’s what you need to know about how FlipPad works.

 - The XSHEET is the animator’s timeline.
 It’s vertical because that’s the way animators work.
 Every row is a frame and every column is a layer.
 The background (BG) is on the right.
 The layers to the left are in front.
 Images continue to display until they are replaced by another image or you tap on the following cel and select Stop Hold.

 - The lines are called “ink” and the ink and paint are stored in separate files and edited with separate tools.
 The eraser works together with whichever edit tool is currently selected.
 Turn the eraser OFF to stop erasing.